Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 Air Force Stats and Trends

-- The Falcons have been underdogs by 2 points or more once this season and covered the spread.
+- The Falcons covered the spread in their only game when underdogs by 2 points or more.

-- Air Force's games this season have hit the over on three of nine set point totals (33.3%).
+- Air Force's games this season have gone over the point total three times in nine opportunities (33.3%).

-- When Air Force puts up more than 24.2 points, it is 3-1 against the spread and 4-1 overall.
+- Air Force is 3-1 against the spread and 4-1 overall in games when it puts up more than 24.2 points.

-- When Air Force piles up over 383.1 yards, the team is 3-2 against the spread and 4-2 overall.
+- In games that Air Force amasses over 383.1 yards, the team is 3-2 against the spread and 4-2 overall.

-- This year the Falcons have eight turnovers, 11 fewer than the Wolf Pack have takeaways (19).
+- The Falcons have eight giveaways this season, while the Wolf Pack have 19 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.